OpenBB-finance/OpenBB/FEATURES.md

    * Load stock ticker to perform analysis on
      * -s : The starting date (format YYYY-MM-DD) of the stock
      * -i : Intraday stock minutes

+Note: Until a ticker is loaded, the menu will only show *disc* and *sen* menu, as the others require a ticker being provided.

 ```
 clear
 ```